pupupuOUO/TR3D/README.md

 # Usage

 ## Download the dataset
-You can download the dataset from <a href="https://pan.baidu.com/s/1oBqaLTGQITdzhm7D0z-Gkw?pwd=wd98" style="text-decoration:underline;">here</a>
+You can download the dataset from <a href="https://pan.baidu.com/s/1oBqaLTGQITdzhm7D0z-Gkw?pwd=wd98" style="text-decoration:underline;">here</a>.
-.

 ### Dataset Description
-(Add your dataset description here)
-- Brief introduction to the TR3D dataset
+- **Brief introduction to the TR3D dataset**
+  TR3D is a PT 3D dataset comprising 420 models of approximately 50 types of PT used in power systems.
+It is designed to provide comprehensive morphological knowledge for deep learning models or serve as a test benchmark for power equipment.
+TR3D includes both point cloud data and mesh data, with the point cloud data obtained using the SPS sampling method mentioned in the paper.

-- Directory structure explanation
+- **Directory structure explanation**
-- Data usage examples
+TR3D_Data_Root
+├── H5File
+│ ├── ply_data_test0.h5 - Point cloud data
+├── Mesh
+│ ├── <PT_*>- Mesh data

 ---